Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - First, test for voltage drop on the fuses for the dashboard clock or stereo and computer's circuit, which have a small current going through them.
 Touch one test point on the back of the fuse with one of your meter's leads and the other fuse test point with the other lead (do not remove any fuses), and watch your meter's display.
 Since these circuits have some current, make a note of these readings and use them as reference.

 - When ready, start with the fuses in the under-hood fuse box, if equipped.
 Then, test the fuses under the dashboard.
 Circuits with no current flow will read 0.0 mV of voltage drop.
-If you detect any amount of voltage drop, you've identified the circuit with the parasitic draw.
+If you detect any amount of voltage drop, make a note of the amount, fuse amperage rating (for example 5, 10, 15A) and the circuit it protects.

 Fuse with voltage drop: Look up the wiring diagram for the circuit that the fuse with the voltage drop protects.
 The diagram is in your vehicle repair manual.
 Locate switches, connectors, or loads that may be activated or faulty.
 Also, look for potential short circuits—loose wires behind connectors or loads, or exposed wires making contact with metal surfaces.